A Density Independent Formulation of Smoothed Particle Hydrodynamics: Numerical Experiments

 In addition to the Sod shock tube, we performed a one-dimensional strong shock test.
 The initial condition for this test is given by

 We use 1000 equal-mass particles in the computational domain of $-1 \le x < 1$ with the equal separation.

-Figure \ref{fig:1dst} shows the results of the one-dimensional shock tube tests with the standard SPH and our new SPH.
+Figure \ref{fig:1dst} shows the results of the one-dimensional shock tube tests with the standard SPH and DISPH.
 The density (upper row) and pressure (bottom row) of each particle are plotted by circles.
 The red curves represent the analytic solutions.

-The standard SPH reproduce the analytic solution of the density distribution well.
+The standard SPH reproduces the analytic solution of the density distribution well.
 The shock front is resolved by $\sim 7$ particles.
 The jump of the density at the contact discontinuity is resolved by a similar number of particles.
 The pressure shows large variations near the contact discontinuity, though it should be constant.
-Since Eq. \ref{eq:ssph:eular} of the standard SPH contains a large error near the contact discontinuity, in order to achieve zero acceleration, pressures of particles must have large variations.
+Since Eq. \ref{eq:ssph:euler} of the standard SPH contains a large error near the contact discontinuity, in order to achieve zero acceleration, pressures of particles must have large variations.
 This result is the same as the results of previous works with the standard SPH \citep[e.g.,][]{Springel2005, Price2008}.

-In our new SPH, unlike the case of the standard SPH, the pressure around the contact discontinuity does not show a large jump.
+In DISPH, unlike the case of the standard SPH, the pressure around the contact discontinuity does not show a large jump.
 The reason is simply that the energy density is used instead of the mass density.
 The energy density is constant at the contact discontinuity.
 The reason why there is a small change in the pressure is that the particle separation changes at the contact discontinuity.
 As we showed in figure \ref{fig:pressure}, our new SPH still has small error in the pressure, due to the finite number of particles in the kernel.
 This error caused the change in the pressure in figure \ref{fig:1dst}.

 The results of the three dimensional shock tube tests for the standard SPH and our SPH are shown in figure \ref{fig:3dst}.
 In this figure, the circles represent average values of particles in bins with the width of the mean particle separation at the high density part.
 Again, we can see a variation in the pressure around the contact discontinuity in the case of the standard SPH.
 In the case of our SPH, there is no such variation.